Júnior Morasco

 Audio Narration · Clinical Testing

-I designed and developed the experience directly using HTML, CSS and JavaScript, while also recording descriptive narrations for activities.
+I designed and developed the experience directly in HTML, CSS and JavaScript, and recorded descriptive narrations for activities.

-Testing became one of the most important phases of the project.
-Sessions happened through partner clinics with parental consent, allowing children to interact with the experience directly while I observed behaviors, captured friction points and iterated in real time.
+Testing was the most important phase of the project.
+Sessions happened through partner clinics with parental consent.
+Children interacted with the experience while I watched behaviors, caught friction points, and iterated on the spot.

-Fig 06 — A selection of Special Poets screens — activities, poems, narration controls.
-06 / 06
+Fig 03 · A selection of Special Poets screens.
+Activities, poems, narration controls.
+03 / 05

 Outcomes ✦ The Numbers